L1ghtmann/StripeCount/README.md

 # StripeCount
-See the number of installed packages at a glance (for the Zebra package manager)!
+View your installed package count at a glance (for the Zebra package manager).

 Available for free on BigBoss.
 [Depiction](https://moreinfo.thebigboss.org/moreinfo/depiction.php?file=stripecountDp).